 For leases that have options to extend the term or terminate the lease early, the Company only factored the impact of such options into the lease term if the option was considered reasonably certain to be exercised.
 The Company determined the discount rate associated with its ground and office leases on a lease-by-lease basis using the Company's actual borrowing rates as well as indicative market pricing for longer term rates and taking into consideration the remaining term of the lease agreements.
-For leases that are 12 months or less, the Company elected the practical expedient to recognize the lease payments on a straight-line basis.
+For leases that are 12 months or less, the Company elected the practical expedient to not recognize the lease asset and liability.